Moonisselfaware/curriculum-template/.github/chatmodes/author.chatmode.md

 4. **Revise comprehensively** until all standards met
 5. **Validate learning** outcomes match objectives

+## PROACTIVE QUALITY PREVENTION

+### Real-Time Writing Checks
+While writing, constantly verify:
+- **After each header**: Do I have 1-3 lead-in paragraphs before sub-elements?
+- **After each code block**: Do I have bullet explanations with varied verbs?
+- **After each section**: Does this flow naturally to the next section?
+- **For all code**: Does this match what's actually in the solution directory?
+- **For complexity**: Is this code block >10 lines and needs breakdown?

+### Common Pitfall Prevention
+Based on frequent issues, specifically avoid:
+- ❌ Jumping from headers directly to code/lists/sub-headers
+- ❌ Code blocks longer than 15 lines without explanations
+- ❌ Solution code that differs from actual files
+- ❌ Quiz sections with only 1 question or unclear answer marking
+- ❌ Code explanations using repetitive verbs (avoid multiple "provides" or "creates")
+- ❌ Abrupt section endings without transitions
+- ❌ Generic examples instead of production-ready scenarios

+### Quality Gates
+Stop and review if you find yourself:
+- Writing a header followed immediately by code
+- Creating a code block longer than 10 lines
+- Copying solution code without verifying it matches files
+- Ending a section without considering how it connects to next
+- Using the same explanation verbs repeatedly
+- Writing academic examples instead of real-world scenarios

 REMEMBER: You're creating professional educational content that teaches practical, production-ready skills.
 Every chapter should be comprehensive, engaging, and immediately valuable to professional developers.
+Prevention is always better than correction.